 While at Tulane, Nagle worked closely with Louisiana government leaders to strengthen the state’s early childhood system and expand high-quality early care and education.
 His advocacy resulted in Quality Start, Louisiana’s child care quality rating system, and laws creating the Early Childhood System Integration Budget and School Readiness Tax Credits.

-Nagle has served on numerous advisory groups and boards including the Governor’s Children’s Cabinet Advisory Board (LA), Institute of Mental Hygiene board, and Louisiana Children’s Museum board.
+Nagle is a member of the Board of Governors of the Academy of Education Arts and Sciences, and has served on numerous other advisory groups and boards including the Governor’s Children’s Cabinet Advisory Board (LA), Institute of Mental Hygiene board, and Louisiana Children’s Museum board.

 He has presented around the country on topics including building an early childhood system, designing a state early childhood budget, and the economic impact of child care.

 Economic benefits of prevention and the influence of early childhood research on public policy decisions

 Ph.D. in mental health policy research, Tulane University

 M.P.H. in international maternal and child health, Tulane University School of Public Health and Tropical Medicine

 - Agenda for Children: A Voice for Louisiana’s Children 2009

 - New Orleans CityBusiness: 2009 Health Care Hero